DIVERSITY AND SOCIAL JUSTICE AWARDS PROGRAM

 There is one educator award for K-16 educators and one student award that can be offered to up to nine candidates.

-This is the first time CCSS will give the Champions for Diversity and Social Justice Award to K-12 students for their work promoting social justice and diversity in their schools and communities.
+CCSS will give the Champions for Diversity and Social Justice Award to K-12 students for their work promoting social justice and diversity in their schools and communities.
 Up to three student winners will be identified -- one elementary, one middle and one high school student -- for each California region (North, Central and South), for a total of 9 student winners.
-Each student winner will receive an Amazon gift card, a plaque, and recognition at the CCSS conference in San Diego on March 23-25, 2018.
+Each student winner will receive an Amazon gift card, a plaque, and recognition at the CCSS conference in San Jose on March 15-17, 2019.
 The application materials are included at the bottom of this web page.

 The CCSS Educator Award for Diversity and Social Justice is open to educators in elementary, middle, high schools and at the university and college level who have advocated for women, the LGBTQ community, Native Americans, African Americans, Asian Americans, Latinos, immigrants, disabled people, and people of diverse religious, socio-economic and ethnic backgrounds in their classrooms and their communities.
-The educator award winner will honored with a cash award and a plaque at the CCSS Annual Conference Awards Banquet in San Diego on March 24, 2018.
-The winner will also have the opportunity to share a model lesson plan at the Diversity and Social Justice Committee Meeting on March 24 at 3:00 PM.
+The educator award winner will honored with a cash award and a plaque at the CCSS Annual Conference Awards Ceremony in San Jose on March 15, 2019.
+The winner will also have the opportunity to share a model lesson plan at the Diversity and Social Justice Committee Meeting on March 16, 2019, at 3:00 PM.

-The deadline for the Student award has been extended to March 3rd!
+The deadline for the application has been extended to December 14, 2018.
 Both applications are attached below.
 All materials may be submitted to firstname.lastname@example.org whereupon members of the CCSS Committee for Diversity and Social Justice will review the applications and choose the winners.
 Please feel free to forward a link to this page to any student or educator you think would be interested in these awards.

-Ruth Luevanos, CCSS Committee for Diversity and Social Justice Chair
+Ayisha Benham, CCSS Commitee for Diversity and Social Justice Chair